 The golden age of Wuxia lasted from the late 1950s to the 1980s.
 During the earlier part of this, many Chinese remain uneducated, so Wuxia novels in their original form were wholly inaccessible.
-However, thanks to movie producers, Rediffusion, and television stations like Hong Kong’s TVB, these stories were vividly brought to life for public consumption.
+However, thanks to movie studios, Rediffusion, and television stations like Hong Kong’s TVB, these stories were vividly brought to life for public consumption.
 In fact, many older Chinese are more familiar with the movie or television adaptations of these works than the original stories.
 Many older Chinese also tend to think of veteran actors both by their stage names and the Wuxia characters these actors are most renowned for playing.
 This itself testifies to the symbiosis between Wuxia and Chinese mass media.

 Shaw Brothers Studio

 Special mention should be made of Shaw Brothers Studios, the Hong Kong producer responsible for many Wuxia / kung fu films between the 60s and 80s.
 Before modern masterpieces like Hidden Dragon, Crouching Tiger, Shaw Brothers Wuxia films introduced the world of medieval Chinese chivalry to international audiences.
 They also contributed greatly to awareness of the genre worldwide.
 Many of their “classic” films have since been dubbed in English and are easily found nowadays.